SmalkiGroove/heroes-expansion/doc/HEROES.md

 __GODRIC :__
 Protector of Elrath - Saint

-- When the hero casts a light magic spell on a friendly creature, there is a chance that the Celestial Shield spell will be cast freely upon the affected unit.
+- When the hero casts a Light Magic spell on a friendly creature, there is a chance that the Celestial Shield spell will be cast freely upon the affected unit.
 The chance is 20% + 1% per level.
 - Hero casts Endurance on a random friendly creature for free each turn in combat.

 Starting Skills